-Your Eagle Folding Camping Trailer is equipped with 12" or 13" tires depending on which model you own.
-When the wheels are installed on your trailer, the lug nuts must be tightened according to the following specifications:

-12" 85-95 foot pounds of torque
+When the wheels are installed on your Jayco the lug nuts must be tightened at 50-75 foot pounds of torque.

-13" 50-75 foot pounds of torque.

 WARNING: Axles on camping trailers do not drive or steer as automobile axles do.
-The motions involved in being "trailered" adds stress that can loosen lug nuts, especially during the break in period.
+The motions involved in being "trailered" adds stress that can loosen lug nuts, expecially during the break in period.
 Wheel lugs can work loose.
-Check and tighten wheel lugs every 10 miles, 25 miles, and 50 miles when the camping trailer is new or a tire is changed, and then check and tighten after periods of extensive breaking (such as coming down a steep grade) and every 3,000 miles.
+Check and tighten wheel lugs every 10, 25, and 50 miles when the camping trailer is new or a tire is changed, and then check and tighten after periods of extensive breaking (such as coming down a steep grade) and every 3,000 miles.

-After your first trip, check the wheel lugs periodically for safety.
+During your first trip, check the wheel lugs periodically for safety.
 The wheel lugs should then be checked after winter storage, before starting a trip, or following extensive braking.
 Over-tightening can distort wheel.
 Please observe the above recommendations for your safety and that of others.